Summerhill, County Meath: Dangan Castle

 Between Trim and the area of Summerhill stand the ruins of Dangan Castle, which was the childhood home of Arthur Wellesley, 1st Duke of Wellington.

-The remains of the old castle consist of the outer walls of the keep, to which a later mansion, built in the Italian style, has been subsequently added to the front of the castle structure.
+The remains of the old castle consisted of the outer walls of the keep, to which a later mansion, built in the Italian style, has been subsequently added to the front of the castle structure.
 The demesne and castle were sold by Richard Wellesley, 1st Marquess Wellesley to a Colonel Burrows, and by him let to Roger O'Connor.
-While in the possession of O'Connor it was destroyed by fire and it is now a ruin.
+In 1809, while in the possession of O'Connor, a significant part of the house was destroyed by fire.
+This was suspected to have been insurance fraud, as a new policy for £5000 had recently been taken out.
+The O' Connor family left the home in 1817, shortly after which the damaged castle and grounds became a ruin.